Earnslaw Burn Track

 At the Head of the Valley Earnslaw Burn Track

-A high moraine next to the beautiful waterfall on the left provided the perfect lunch spot.
+A high moraine beside the beautiful waterfall on the left provided the perfect lunch spot.
 I couldn’t believe I had the whole place to myself!
 I was mesmerized by the number of waterfalls on the face.
 The waterfall and river roared beside me, and even so, I could hear the cracking ice on the glacier.

 Exploring